Kanatoko/POODLE/README.md

 POODLE
 ======

 POODLE Proof of Concept code.
-Witten in Java.
+Written in Java.

 To run the code: